Getting Started with Blazor RadioButton Component

 Add stylesheet

-The theme stylesheet can be accessed from NuGet through Static Web Assets.
-Reference the stylesheet in the <head> of the main page as follows:
+The theme stylesheet is provided via Static Web Assets.
+Include the stylesheet reference in the <head> section of ~/index.html.

 <head>